 All of our clay and glazes are hand crafted by us using sustainable practices.
 LED lighting for the studio, water recycling, scrap clay and scrap glaze materials are captured and reprocessed.

 The carbon produced by commute to the studio?
 None.
-Live/Work spaces are instrumental in reducing a carbon footprint.
+Live/Work spaces are instrumental in reducing our carbon footprint.

 Our gallery and studio are housed in an existing structure, instead of building anew.
-Located at Torch Lake, named so by the Native Americans that fished by torchlight and stewarded this area, we’re careful about our production process.
+We’re fortunately located at beautiful Torch Lake.
+The Native American name for Torch Lake in Michigan is Waswaaganing, which translates to "lake of the torches" in Ojibwa.
+This name refers to the Native American practice of using torches at night to attract fish, which they would then spear or net.
+We love this area, & we’re careful about our production process.
 Keeping contaminates out of the watershed area is a priority.

-Additionally, we love our natural world and spread awareness and appreciation through motifs including Michigan wildflowers, endangered species, and treasured freshwater lakes.
-Find them featured on individual tiles and the in the landscapes of the Destination series.
+We love our natural world and hope we show a little appreciation through motifs including Michigan wildflowers, endangered species, and treasured freshwater lakes.
+Find them featured on individual tiles and in the landscapes of the Destination series.

-Paying attention and being mindful of business practices is what the world needs.
+Paying attention and being mindful of business practices is what the world requires of us.
 We thank you for your support.

 Cat fence moon 4x4

 Preserving the Great Lakes is important to everyone in America.
-Each quarter, a portion of our sales are donated to Circle of Blue and The Grass River Natural Area, helping preserve our waters big and small, for the good of all.
+Each quarter, a portion of our sales are donated to and The Grass River Natural Area, helping preserve our waters big and small, for the good of all.

 To provide continued care and education about the preservation of beautiful Torch Lake, we’ve partnered with Torch Conservation Center.
 Our 3x6 tile and hanging ornament are available here in store and at True Blue Gallery in Alden,MI.
 A portion of the profits benefit TCC.
 They even made this handy lake access map to help you grab your kayak or canoe and experience the lake.
 Find it here.
 For you who ask ‘where’s the beach?’ your map is here.